Woman’s naughty Christmas light display turns off some in Lenexa neighborhood

 Questions have been surrounding the monstrosity sitting on one family's roof formed by 60 feet of lights.
 Could it be a guitar?
 Maybe a funky sleigh?

-"The neighborhood's kind of like vibe's kind of gone down 'cause everyone's kind of uptight," creator Shelby Gash said.
+"The neighborhood's kind of, like, vibe's kind of gone down 'cause everyone's kind of uptight," creator Shelby Gash said.
 "So it's more of a, kind of, orneriness."

 We asked the 24-year-old what it is.